FAQs

 Yes.
 We redact the names of authors and artists before reviewing submissions, so you can be on staff and a submitter.

-9. Do you censor the works?
+9. Do you censor works?

 We do our best to keep your work in its original form.
 While we don’t censor the works, we may edit for grammatical errors and reject truly offensive material.